 American Bulldog Training

-Socialization is an important aspect of training that should never be overlooked.
-It's best to begin to socialize your American Bulldog when they are a puppy to reduce future aggressive tendencies.
+When training your Bulldog, always make sure you reward them with lots of affection, treats, and even play.
+Play rewards work well for American Bulldogs because it burns some of their energy while supplying positive reinforcement.
+It's also best to begin to socialize your American Bulldog when they are a puppy to reduce future aggressive tendencies.
 Take your Bulldog to public places, let strangers pet them, and show kindness to other dogs and people in their presence.
-Your social ease will show your Bulldog that other people and animals are not a threat!

 American Bulldog History

+The American and English Bulldog share the same ancestry.
+When English immigrants crossed the pond in the 17th century, they brought their working dogs (English Bulldogs) to guard and catch cattle.
 These Bulldogs were bred with other working dogs to make a dog that could perform hard agricultural work with ease.
 The result was the hardy, diversified American Bulldog.

 The breed became particularly popular in the Southern states for its ability to bring down feral hogs.
 Their ferocity made them the prime choice for bull baiting, which was a bloody sport that involved a dog (usually a bully or terrier breed) antagonizing a bull for the sake of show.

-During World War II, a couple of dedicated breeders like John D. Johnson and Alan Scott devoted themselves to propagating the American Bulldog line.
+During World War II, a couple of dedicated breeders like John D. Johnson and Alan Scott devoted themselves to propagating the full blood American Bulldog line.
+As a result, the American Bulldog population rebounded from their previously dwindling numbers with several distinct bloodlines that can still be traced today.

 American Bulldog Health Problems